AAdam7/SatTrackerApp/README-candidate.md

 You should see the WebApp on http://localhost:3000/

 ### Docker
-Build docker image with `mvn spring-boot:build-image`
 1. Run project `docker-compose up`

+(If needed, build docker image and jar with `mvn spring-boot:build-image`)